-Hiking doesn't really require any great skill.
-Basically, if you can walk, you can hike.
+If you can walk, you can hike.
+And, hiking can offer some additional benefits to supplement your walking routine.
 Here are just a few of the great things about hiking:

 - It can be different each time depending on the trail, landscape and season, so it helps relieve the monotony of other types of exercise; - Being outside is great for your mental health and connects you more directly with nature; - You can adjust it to any level of fitness by selecting the appropriate length and difficulty of the trail;